• Skip to primary navigation

 How to Reheat a Frozen Whole Meatloaf (Cooked) - Defrost the loaf for 24 hours in the fridge.
 Then transfer it to an oven-safe pan and bake it at 375 degrees for 30 minutes or until it's hot all the way through.

 How to Reheat Leftover Slices of Frozen Vegan Meatloaf - Put the meatloaf slices in the fridge to defrost for 24 hours.
 Then line a baking tray with parchment paper and lay the slices flat on the tray with one inch of space between each slice.
-Set your oven to broil on Low for 5-10 minutes or until it's hot.
+Cook at 400 degrees for 5-8 minutes or until it's hot all the way through.

 Nutrition